 Dropbox is better than Drive at protecting user privacy because it doesn’t support “NSL gag orders” – which prevents businesses from notifying users that the government requires access to their data.

 Overall, the choice lies in your needs.
-If you are familiar with the Google ecosystem or don’t save too many files and just want to try cloud storage technology, Google Drive is the first choice you should consider.
+If you are familiar with the Google system or don’t save too many files and want to try cloud storage technology, Google Drive is the first choice you should consider.